aben-cha/Inception/docker.md

 # PID 1:
 * PID 1 is the first process that is started by the kernel during the boot process it plays a crucial role in system initilization and process management
-* PID 1 in Docker Containers:
-  - In Docker the process defined in the conatiner's ENRTYPOINT or CMD becomes the conatiner's PID 1
+* PID stands for Process ID.
+Every program or process running on your computer gets a unique number called a PID
 * Why is PID 1 Special?
   - Lifecycle Role:
     as the first process it persists for the entire uptime of the system if PID 1